 The button below is interesting: After the battle for Guadalcanal the First Marine Division came to Australia to be rested, particularly in Melbourne.
 They required warmer clothes for winter and so the ‘Australian Battle Jacket’ was made for them in 1943.
 It was referred to as the Vandegrift jacket.

 The AMF button below is a puzzle.
 The company changed its name to K. G. Luke (A/Asia) Ltd in May 1953, and yet the button features a “Kings Crown”.
-As King George VI died on the 6th February 1952, this crown should not have been used, although she was not crowned until 2nd June 1953.
-I wonder if the button was made in 1953 but not issued.
+As King George VI died on the 6th February 1952, this crown should not have been used, although Elizabeth was not crowned until 2nd June 1953.
+I wonder if the button was made in 1953 but not issued?

 There is a dot for the location of the ACT